camilakbn/cucumber-project/README.md

 });

 - Create the features and the tests;
+- When you create the elements and commands from your tests, you have to import them on your support/e2e.js files, for example 'import './commands'';
 - Type 'npx cypress open' to run your test on local browser or 'npm run test' to run on server;